seven-vector-databases/seven-vector-databases.github.io/src/part-main/day3-pinecone.md

 Pinecone is a fully managed, purpose-built vector database.
 Unlike Day 1 and Day 2, where vector search was an extension or add-on to an existing database, Pinecone exists solely to store and search vectors.
 There is no relational layer, no document model and no infrastructure to manage - just an API.

 This is a deliberate design choice.
-Pinecone's thesis is that vector search is a distinct enough problem to warrant its own dedicated system, and that the operational overhead of running and tuning a general-purpose database is unnecessary friction when all you need is similarity search.
+Pinecone's thesis is that vector search is a distinct enough problem to warrant its own dedicated system and that the operational overhead of running and tuning a general-purpose database is unnecessary friction when all you need is similarity search.
 You provision an index, upsert vectors, query them and let Pinecone handle everything else.

 Pinecone organizes vectors in **indexes**.
 Each index stores vectors of a fixed dimension alongside optional **metadata** - structured fields like category, price or brand that can be used for filtering at query time.
 There are no tables, no collections and no schemas.
 The data model is intentionally minimal: an `id`, a vector and a metadata dictionary.